Written by SadNPink

 With my success, I decided to really dig in and see how far I could go.
 I dreamed of being an NSD one day, and I hoped to be able to help other women develop their own businesses.
 DIQ was hell, but I managed to make it in the four month time frame to become a director after just 14 months in MK.
 I also had the car.

-During my first year, I won all of the director awards and managed to win the Queen’s Court of Recruiting.
+During my first year, I won all of the director awards and managed to win the Queen’s Court of Sharing.
 I focused on winning challenges all the way along.
-My unit was growing and the next year I won the Queen’s Court of Recruiting again.
+My unit was growing and the next year I won the Queen’s Court of Sharing again.
 However, MK was taking a toll on my home life and my spiritual life as well.

 I ate, slept and breathed MK 24/7.
 Those who knew me worried about me.
 I did not have lack of work ethic…I worked too much.
 However, I could see that if I let up my unit would start to crumble.
-In my second year, I earned the Grand Prix.
+In my second year, I got to Premier Club status.
 Things were really kicking and I was off to earn that Caddy.

 When I began to question my involvement in MK, I had NO ONE I could talk with.
 As a director, we are not to talk with our consultants about our hard times.
 We are seen as negative if we question, so I began to question God.
 Is this really where you want me to spend my time Lord?
 I asked that question for months.
 Of course, my NSD and others told me this is where I should be to minister to women.
 What an emotional battle as I saw consultants fall off.
 I replaced them as fast as I could, but it was getting harder to do the “talk”.